AndrosDe/ploerr/TESTING.md

     * know how to get in contact with the brewery so that I can visit the brewery and purchase products right there to save shipping costs
     * learn more about the brewery and ingredients so that I can have a better understanding of the product and quality
     * easily register for an account so that I can have a personal account and be able to view my profile
-    * quickly login or logout so I can access my personal account information
+    * quickly log in or log out so I can access my account information
-    * have a personalized user profile so that I can view my personal order history and order confirmations and save my payment information
+    * have a personalized user profile so that I can view my order history and order confirmations and save my payment information
     * receive an email confirmation after registering so that I can verify that my account registration was successful
     * quickly recover my password so that I can recover access to my account
     <br><br>
-  - ### Customer Goals - As a Shopper I want to be able to:
+  - ### Customer Goals - As a Shopper, I want to be able to:
     * easily select the quantity of a product when purchasing it so that I can ensure that I don't accidentally select the wrong product or quantity
-    * adjust the quantity of individual products in my bag so that I can easily make changes to my purchases before checkout
+    * adjust the number of individual products in my bag so that I can easily make changes to my purchases before checkout
     * view items in my bag to be purchased so that I can identify the total cost of my purchase and all items I will receive
     * feel my personal and payment information is safe & secure so that I can confidently provide the needed information to make a purchase
     * view an order confirmation after checkout so that I can verify that I have not made any mistakes
-    * quickly enter my payment information so that I can checkout quickly
+    * quickly enter my payment information so that I can check out quickly
     * quickly identify deals and special offers so that I can take advantage of special savings on products I'd like to buy
     * easily view the total of my purchase at any time so that I can avoid spending too much
     * view individual product details so that I can identify the price, description, ingredients, product rating, product image, and volume